RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/classification-markings.md

 ### Overall Marking Colors

 Astro banner component colors match what government users are familiar with in physical labels, their workstations, and other applications.
 Adding a colored background is not officially required by the government, but is culturally expected and does help with recognizing classification levels at a quick glance.
+Similarly, there are no particular color values required by the ISOO for specific classification levels for digital markings.
 The background colors for the banner components are based on the traditional Pantone colors used in the relevant Standard Form labels for SF 706 through SF 712 with the new addition of the purple CUI color from SF-902.
 The text colors for the banners are either white or black (the two text colors used on the physical labels) depending on which best contrasts with the background color.
 There is, however, a risk that the classification colors could create confusion when compared with similar colors used for status purposes, so the visual footprint of the banner has been reduced in Astro to the smallest recommended height.

 ## Examples